EPCCed/hpcss25/README.md

 This afternoon practical session is a chance for you to either catch up with the material from the first few days (if it was new to you) or to work on a more substantial problem.

-We will be using an Image Sharpening example, a program that we will come back to in the HPC sessions on Thursday and Friday when we will be experimenting with a range of parallelisation options.
+We will be using an **Image Sharpening example**, a program that we will come back to in the HPC sessions on Thursday and Friday when we will be experimenting with a range of parallelisation options.

 For now this exercise illustrates a number of points: